 - Commonly Asked Questions About My Backyard Greenhouse

 SHOP OUR COLLECTION OF DAHLIA TUBERS FOR SALE

 Dahlia Tubers For Sale

 The Flowering Farmhouse is excited to be offering some of our favorite dahlia varieties for sale in our online store!
-We have been growing dahlias since 2014 and have finally grown our stock to the point that we are able to offer our own tubers for sale.
+We have been growing dahlias since 2014 and are excited to share our dahlia tubers with you!

 You may notice that not all varieties are available when our store opens.
-We are holding back some varieties until we have had a chance to inspect them over winter.
-We will be continually updating our dahlia stock through the middle of spring.
+We are holding back many varieties this year as we are expanding our field.
+This means we will have even more available next year!

 Be sure to subscribe to our e-newsletter to be among the first to know when our dahlia tubers are available for sale.

 Be sure to check out our Dahlia FAQ’s page before placing an order.